gtvj/gtvj.github.io/_posts/2017-04-15-progressive-enhancement-more-coffee-than-mms.md

-The end result is the same: like putting a sign up saying _&#8216;Apologies to our lactose intolerant or vegan customers but all our coffees are made with cows milk'_.
+The end result is the same: like putting a sign up saying _'Apologies to our lactose intolerant or vegan customers but all our coffees are made with cows milk'_.

 ### And that's before we look below the surface

 Things get a lot more complex when you look beneath the surface.
-It's not just a case of determining whether a user has &#8216;CSS' or &#8216;JavaScript' anymore - it's a question of what APIs, features and versions the browser supports.
+It's not just a case of determining whether a user has 'CSS' or 'JavaScript' anymore - it's a question of what APIs, features and versions the browser supports.
 This is why feature detection, transpilation and tools like [canIuse.com](http://caniuse.com/#) are an essential part of a modern workflow.
 A quick check of the Modernizr source code suggests there are about 270 detects available.
 That's 270 capabilities that some, but not all, of your users will have.
 That's pretty incredible - and it's not stopping any time soon.
 Browsers will continue to implement features that set them apart from their competition, and occasionally - because they've been shipped so early - this can result in partial, inconsistent implementations of (sometimes dead) specifications across browsers.<figure id="attachment_1283" style="width: 1024px" class="wp-caption alignnone">

 ![](/wp-content/uploads/2017/04/Screenshot-from-2017-04-13-21-17-04-1024x816.png)

 A ‘heads up' to those who may have implemented the FileSystem API that the specification has been dropped.

 In our coffee metaphor this can be represented by the huge variety of options that now exist.
-It's not just &#8216;milk' any more, it's cow's milk (whole, semi-skimmed, skimmed) or soya milk, or almond milk - each of which might be steamed, extra hot or warm.
+It's not just 'milk' any more, it's cow's milk (whole, semi-skimmed, skimmed) or soya milk, or almond milk - each of which might be steamed, extra hot or warm.
 Then there's the flavoured syrups - hazelnut (sugar or sugar-free), peppermint, vanilla, caramel.
 Then there's the toppings, and so on.

 **Setting a high baseline for your users with a view to degrading gracefully is a bit like starting all coffees with a syrup then adding other flavours to counter it for those who didn't want it in the first place.** This can cause development to quickly feel like every change made to accommodate one scenario impacts adversely on another, with workarounds becoming so convoluted that change feels daunting.
 Development slows down, morale drops and a split - or even tensions - can emerge between those seeking changes and those making them.
 Not a good scenario for a team or a product.